3 Steps To Bigger Arms Plus The Weak Spots Stopping You From Getting Them

 Weak link 3: Glutes

 So how are your glutes connected to your arm muscles?
 Here’s how: your glutes are part of a chain of muscles and other tissues that also includes your lats.
 They work together to stabilise your spine when you move.
 So when you do an exercise like a chin-up, your biceps and lats work to move your body while your lats and glutes protect your spine and prevent sudden twists that might cause an injury.
 That’s why lat pull-downs are a mediocre substitute for chin-ups.
-Standing and lifting your body (or free weights) train your core to work harder to stay stable.
+Standing and lifting your body (or free weights) train your core to work harder and provides stability.

 When your glutes and lats are strong and your spine is safe, chin-ups enable your biceps to work as hard as you want to push them.
 That’s why the prone cobra, which strengthens your glutes and back (among other muscles) is another key exercise for building great arms.

 Enough explanation.
 Now it’s time for you to put your butt in gear… along with your traps and your core and all the other muscles I just mentioned.
 All you have to lose is the empty space in your shirtsleeves.